-Some or all of the data We collect from you may be stored outside of the European Economic Area (the EEA) (The EEA consists of all EU member states, plus Norway, Iceland, and Liechtenstein).
+Some or all of the data We collect from you may be stored outside of the UK or the European Economic Area (the EEA) (The EEA consists of all EU member states, plus Norway, Iceland, and Liechtenstein).
 You are deemed to accept and agree to this by using Our Sites and submitting information to Us.
-If We do store data outside the EEA, We will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the EEA and under the GDPR, including at least one of the following safeguards:
+If We do store data outside the UK or EEA, We will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK or EEA and under the UK GDPR.

 8. Do We Share Your Data?